goswamimohit/mohit_portifolio/content/publication/example/index.md

   interaction and their spatial organization of cells and receptors in spheroid as compared to 2D culture.
 In the

-  present study, we compared the efficacy of our synthetic molecules based upon pyrazoloquinazoline
+  present study, we compared the efficacy of our synthetic molecules based upon pyrazoloquinazoline pharmacophore, in 2D as well as 3D cell culture model.
-   harmacophore, in 2D as well as 3D cell culture model.

   There was an enormous difference in activity of M-3 compound in 3D culture as compared to 2D cell culture.

   The method thus offers the scope and opportunity for the testing of drugs before entering in a preclinical trial.
 This may increase the chances of drug failure at advanced  level and significantly may contribute in the drug discovery.
 slides: example
 url_pdf: ""